TriLogic/EasyJSON.COM/README.md

 Reading JSON:

-JSON data in the form of a string is passed to and instance of the JSONReader which produces a hierarchy of JSON objects.
+JSON data in the form of a string is passed to an instance of the JSONReader which produces a hierarchy of JSON objects.

 Writing JSON:

-Once a hierachy of objects has been created you can create a single JSON string in one of two ways.
+Once a hierachy of objects has been created you can output a JSON string in one of two ways.
   1) The easiest is simple to call the ToString method of the root object.
 This produces a compacted JSON string.
   2) Formatted output functionality is available via the JSONWriter class which provides formatting with options for several popular "C" bracing and indentation styles including: K&R, Allman, Whitesmith as well as Linear compact and expanded.